-Although MythBusters said it couldn’t happen, I still don’t recommend this activity
+While MythBusters said it couldn’t happen, I still don’t recommend this activity

 I’m probably 15 or 16 years old riding around the metropolis of Saraland, Alabama with two guys I knew from our neighborhood.

 But, it didn’t happen like that.

-The aforementioned (still burning) cigarette sailed through the humid South Alabama air and landed gently, like dropping a rose petal, at the feet of Billy Wayne, who, perhaps not unsurprisingly, showed concern and disapproval as the cigarette butt slowly died out at his feet.
+The aforementioned (still burning) cigarette sailed through the humid South Alabama air and landed gently, like the droppings of a large blackbird, at the feet of Billy Wayne, who, perhaps not unsurprisingly, showed concern and disapproval as the cigarette butt slowly died out at his feet.

 When we didn’t turn into a flaming wasteland, I closed my eyes and whispered a silent prayer of thanks.

-Derek emerged from the store with more nicotine, oblivious to his near-death experience.
+Darren emerged from the store with more nicotine, oblivious to his near-death experience.

 Which he did.